KavitaGitCode/PreplaceJS/JS-Interview-Questions.md

 # CRP (Critical Rendering Path)
-(SS) Sequence of Steps taken by bowser? where browser goes through to convert? kay? ht HTML,CSS, Javascript of webPage into (kashat) Pixels on the screen. it has 5 steps
+(SS) Sequence of Steps taken by bowser? where browser goes through to convert? kay?
+ HTML,CSS, Javascript of webPage into (kashat) Pixels on the screen. it has 5 steps
 1. DOM TREE Creation: Browser  read hte Row DOM tree and create structure of DOM TREE
 2. CSSOM TREE Creation: The browser reads the CSS: Inline, internal External and construct CSSDOM